alby69/py2c64/lib/README_lib.md

     -   `sprite_set_priority(mask)`: Sets the priority of sprites (foreground vs. background).
     -   `sprite_check_collision_sprite()` / `sprite_check_collision_data()`: Reads the sprite-to-sprite and sprite-to-data collision registers.
     -   `sprite_create_from_data(sprite_num, source_addr)`: Copies 63 bytes from a source memory address to a sprite's data area and sets its pointer accordingly.

+---

+## 2. Compiler Internal Modules

+This section describes the role of each Python module within the `lib/` directory, which forms the core of the `py2c64` compiler.

+-   `__init__.py`: A standard Python file that marks the `lib` directory as a package, allowing for relative imports between the internal modules.

+-   `ast_processor.py`: The central processor for the Abstract Syntax Tree (AST).
+It traverses the tree generated from the Python source and dispatches each node type (e.g., `ast.Assign`, `ast.FunctionDef`, `ast.For`) to the appropriate handler function to generate assembly code.
+It orchestrates the entire code generation process.

+-   `c64_gfx_routines.py`: A repository of pre-written 6502 assembly routines for C64-specific graphics and sprite operations (e.g., `gfx_turn_on`, `draw_line`, `sprite_set_pos`).
+These routines are included in the final assembly output only if they are used by the Python code.

+-   `func_core.py`: Provides fundamental, low-level functions used throughout the compiler.
+This includes managing global and local variables, creating unique labels for jumps and loops, managing temporary variables for intermediate calculations, and generating assembly for basic memory operations.

+-   `func_dict.py`: Contains the logic for handling Python dictionary operations, specifically creating dictionaries and assigning values to keys (`my_dict[key] = value`).

+-   `func_expressions.py`: Responsible for the recursive translation of Python expressions into assembly.
+It handles constants, variable lookups, function calls, and operations, breaking them down into a sequence of assembly instructions.
+It works closely with `func_operations.py`.

+-   `func_operations.py`: Provides specialized handlers for specific low-level operations.
+It contains the code generation logic for 16-bit integer arithmetic (add, sub, mul, div), floating-point arithmetic, and comparison operations (`==`, `!=`, `<`, etc.).

+-   `func_strings.py`: Manages string-related operations.
+Its primary role is to handle the `print()` function, generating code to print both string literals and the values of variables to the screen.

+-   `func_structures.py`: This module contains handlers for high-level control flow structures, although much of this logic is currently coordinated by `ast_processor.py`.